 We did a year traveling the coast on a Cape Dory 25-D, but that boat had bad feng shui and when it was struck by lightening and sustained major damage, among other mishaps, we threw our hands up on it.

-In the spring of 2016, we decided that maintaining both a home boat and a vacation boat was difficult and so we sold all our boats and bought a Com Pac 27.
+In the spring of 2016, we decided that maintaining both a home boat and a vacation boat was difficult, so we sold all our boats and bought a Com Pac 27.
 Less space than the Catalina, but a much nicer layout and significantly more storage.
 We moved Brave Dragon to the coast and have been working our way around the Great Loop (very slowly).
 Since we’re both still working, we are largely at marinas during the week and then move on the weekend, but we both enjoy staying in a place long enough to get to know it, so we’re often a month or more at a favorite stop.

 Lawyer, scientist, sailor.
-Geoff had the racing experience, knows how to fix up the boats and maintain the engine (and seems to enjoy doing so since he keeps buying us fixer-uppers).
+Geoff had the racing experience, knows how to fix up the boats, and maintain the engine (and seems to enjoy doing so since he keeps buying us fixer-uppers).
 He’s the social one, the cook, and the one who still can’t quite believe that he has achieved his high school dream of “having a boat with a bunch of women.”

-Our home-loving well-trained Brittany, a perfect show dog until her adult K-9s came in backwards, Elli joined us over 7 years ago when we lived on Lake Murray.
+Our home-loving well-trained Brittany, a perfect show dog until her adult K-9s came in backwards, Elli joined us over eight years ago when we lived on Lake Murray.
 She got caught in a thunderstorm on the ocean with us shortly thereafter and hasn’t been a huge fan of sailing since.
 Motoring is fine, but if we put the sails up, she looks at us like we’re crazy and goes below.
 She’s also always the first off the boat when we dock somewhere.